3ximus/aerial-sddm-theme/README.md

 - `background_day` and `background_night` - video playlists
 - `displayFont` - font
 - `showLoginButton` - if set to false will hide the login button
+- `showClearPasswordButton` - if set to false will hide the clear password button that appears when text is inputed
 - `passwordLeftMargin` and `usernameLeftMargin` - set margin between input boxes and labels, some fonts are messy and allows fixing of overlap
 - `relativePositionX` and `relativePositionY` - position the login text box and clock